-News of the trial comes as another study finds that two-thirds of elderly patients with mesothelioma are not receiving cancer-related treatments that could greatly extend their survival.
+News of the trial comes as another study finds that two-thirds of elderly patients with mesothelioma are not receiving cancer-related treatments that could significantly extend their survival.

 The study involved 4,526 newly-diagnosed patients who were at least 80 years of age and had nonmetastatic pleural mesothelioma.
 Among these patients, 63% were only “observed” by their doctors.

 The 22% who received chemotherapy had a median survival rate of 9.5 months, more than double those who did not receive any treatment.
-Among all patients, the longest median survival rate was 12.2 months.
+Among all patients, the most extended median survival rate was 12.2 months.
 These patients underwent a combination of chemotherapy and surgery.

 The study also looked at patients under the age of 80 using the National Cancer Database.
 Among these patients, 17% of younger patients received surgery and chemotherapy, 47% received just chemotherapy, and 36% only received observation.

-Age is often a deterrent of oncologic management, and elderly patients may also struggle to tolerate aggressive multi-disciplinary treatments.
+Age is often a deterrent to oncologic management, and elderly patients may struggle to tolerate aggressive multi-disciplinary treatments.